xackery/eqquestapi/content/perl/event/say.md

 #### EVENT_SAY

-Triggers when a player talks to an NPC while targetting them.
+Triggers when a player talks to a NPC while targetting them.

 **Syntax**
 ```perl